-Aligning the South African acupuncture curriculum in higher education institutions to international standards: a transformative agenda
+Exploring students’ views and experiences of an acupuncture programme at a South African university: Case study

+Zijing Hu

+Department of Complementary Medicine, University of Johannesburg, Johannesburg 2028, South Africa.

+E-mail: zhu@uj.ac.za

 ABSTRACT

 Curriculum transformation for 21st-century skills in higher education is gaining much attention nationally and internationally.
 The African continent is becoming acutely aware of strengthening the curriculum to improve teaching and learning.
 In this study, the focus is on transforming the acupuncture programme to align with international standards.
-Through stream and aligning the SA curriculum programme to international stardards will improve patients’ health.
+Through streaming and aligning the South Africa (SA) curriculum programme to international standards, it will improve patients’ health.

 The reason is that higher education institutions are responsible for ensuring that their students are competent in the world of work through quality educational programmes.
-There is an increased demand for quality acupuncture services for the public.
+There is an increasing demand for quality acupuncture services for the public.
 According to the World Health Organization, acupuncture is one of the most popular alternative medicines worldwide.
 However, there is a lack of research to explore contextualised acupuncture programmes in the African continent.
 This study aimed to explore the content of the South African acupuncture programme and align this programme to international standards.
-To undertake this study, the author employed a qualitative, single case study by interview designer the of the programming using the semi-structured interview schedule.
+To undertake this study, the author employed a qualitative, single case study by interviewing the students of the programme using the semi-structured interview schedule.
 The findings of this study revealed that students shared positive views towards the acupuncture programme.
 They had a clear and accurate understanding of the outcome of the programme.
 However, participants reported that there was limited clinical exposure in the acupuncture programme, which negatively affected students’ competencies in the working world.
-This study concluded that there was also a need to ensure the contextualised acupuncture programme was benchmarked by international standards.
+This study concluded that there was a need to ensure the contextualised acupuncture programme to be benchmarked against international standards.
 Furthermore, there was a need to improve the infrastructure at the university to ensure adequate training facilities.
-This study has profound significance since the identified higher education institution is the only university that provides an acupuncture programme in South Africa.
+This study is of profound significance since the identified higher education institution is the only university that provides an acupuncture programme in South Africa.

 Keywords: acupuncture; clinical training; curriculum transformation; higher education; programme development.